-Advanced Studies in Critical Care Nursing, Post Diploma Certificate delivery, teleconference, video conference and video recordings.
+Advanced Studies in Critical Care Nursing, Post Diploma Certificate

 The certificate program is designed for post-diploma study for registered nurses seeking to develop knowledge, skills and expertise in the areas of critical care or emergency nursing.
 The program is designed with theoretical and clinical courses that prepare practitioners to deal effectively with critically ill and emergency patients in rural, regional and tertiary hospitals.